SharePoint/sp-dev-docs/docs/general-development/user-segmentation-in-sharepoint.md

-### Example 1: Add Male and Female user segments to your SharePoint Server 2013 site
+### Example 1: Add Male and Female user segments to your SharePoint site

 To add **Male** and **Female** user segments, you can re-implement the [OnLoad()](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.WebControls.ContentBySearchWebPart.OnLoad.aspx) method as shown in the following code.